BobDG/Blaze/README.md

 - I checked out the available 'Form frameworks' that can quickly create tableviewcontrollers based on objects and such.
 The problem with most of these frameworks are that there are no options to have custom designs at all in interface builder.
 Often the only thing you could was change a label's font using code.
 But I have to create Apps with such difference in designs I needed the highest flexibility available.
 Next to that these frameworks were often not compatible with dynamic cells.
 For example, I needed functionality that when you flip a UISwitch in one cell, another cell was dynamically added/removed.
 - Conclusion - I had to create my own framework!
 So I've created Blaze, added tons of crazy fast features and I can't imagine my life without it :)

+__Note on documentation__
+Since I've been focusing on developing the documentation is somewhat behind.
+I'll definitely keep improving this in the following weeks!

 ## Basic Features

 ### First install it using CocoaPods